Salil307/Red-Wine-Analysis-using-R-/red-wine-analysis-by-r (1).md

 ## Target of this Project

-In this project, I will analyze the Red Wine Data and try to understand which variables are responsible for the quality of the wine.
-First I will try to get a feel of the variables on their own and then I will try to find out the correlation between them and the Wine Quality with other factors thrown in.
-Finally I will create a linear model to predict the outcome of a test set data.
+In order to determine which factors affect wine quality, I will analyse the Red Wine Data for this project.
+I'll attempt to acquire a sense of the variables separately before attempting to determine how they relate to the wine quality when other variables are taken into account.
+In the end, I'll develop a linear model to forecast the results of test set data.

 ```{r }
 #Loading the csv file